Special Student - Adults 62 Program

-Fall & Spring Terms: $50/credit
+- Fall & Spring Terms: $50/credit

-- May Term and Summer Online Sessions: Regular traditional undergraduate per credit tuition applies, which is 50% of full traditional undergraduate tuition in fall and spring.
-See Student Accounts page for the specific per/credit prices.
+- May Term and Summer Online Sessions: Regular traditional undergraduate per credit tuition applies, which is 50 percent of full traditional undergraduate tuition in fall and spring.
+See the Student Accounts page for the specific per/credit prices.

 - Students must pay all applicable special course and lab fees.